Prompting from the bench: Large-scale pretraining is not sufficient to prepare LLMs for ordinary meaning analysis: Results and Analysis

-On some question variants, model responses are sometimes negatively correlated to human judgment when the question includes negation, which suggests that LLMs' attested difficulties with negation \citep{garcia-ferrero-etal-2023-dataset, varshney-etal-2025-investigating} persist in legal interpretation.
-We suspect this may be attributable to LLMs providing answers to a different question than was asked and discuss the phenomenon in \Cref{sec:incongruence}.
+\paragraph{Response incongruence: answering the wrong question.} On some question variants, model responses are sometimes negatively correlated to human judgment when the question includes negation, which suggests that LLMs' attested difficulties with negation \citep{garcia-ferrero-etal-2023-dataset, varshney-etal-2025-investigating} persist in legal interpretation.
+However, we find this behavior to be unpredictable across model type, question variant, and scenario.
+We observe negative correlation $m < 0$ between human judgment and difference in LLM judgment probability in \texttt{DisagrWithNeg} and \texttt{Negation} prompt types in \cref{fig:llama-human}, in \texttt{DisagrWithNeg} prompt type in \cref{fig:gpt-human}.
+Another version of response incongruence is due to failure in instruction-following.
+From a manual review of all 1,242 responses from \texttt{Llama-70B}, we find that a total of 14 responses to \texttt{Options} and \texttt{OptionsFlipped} may be incongruent, conveying judgment in explicit response rather than selecting a provided choice.
+See \Cref{sec:token-output-alignment} ~for more detail.

-On the most optimistic interpretation of the results---that the largest models with certain prompt types achieve nontrivial correlation, which might be improved with further engineering to the point of reliability---we underscore two additional points of caution: (a)~we have not ruled out the possibility of data contamination (\Cref{sec:appendix-contamination}), and (b)~our experimental data is specific to insurance contract scenarios.
-Thus, there is a long road ahead for any efforts to develop trustworthy interpretive LLMs for practical use.
+On the most optimistic interpretation of the results---that the largest models with certain prompt types achieve nontrivial correlation, which might be improved with further engineering to the point of reliability---we underscore two points of caution: (a)~we have not ruled out the possibility of data contamination (\Cref{sec:appendix-contamination}), and (b)~our experimental data is specific to insurance contract scenarios.
+Thus, there is a long road ahead for any efforts to develop and verify LLMs for practical use.